Natural Classic Gamine

 But it is interesting to think about how when a person with a warm color season has Natural and/or Gamine, then their season’s warm colors seem especially harmonious with the warm, welcoming vibes of their style type.

-I think even cooler color seasons can use this knowledge to their advantage.
 For example, if you’re a True Winter (a purely cool season), you still have colors in your palette that suggest warmth and heat, like True Winter reds.
 Your season’s reds are cool-toned, but the human brain so much associates the color red (and orange, and yellow) with warmth, that even wearing your True Winter reds can still give you a “warmer” impression, if that’s what you want.

-It’s also worth noting that while Classic doesn’t seem to have quite as obvious of a color season association as Natural and Gamine, the understated elegance of Classic probably fits best with the calm, cool-toned Summer season, and possibly with the serious, dignified Winter season.
+It’s also worth noting that while Classic doesn’t seem to have as obvious of a color season association as Natural and Gamine, the understated elegance of Classic probably fits best with the calm, cool-toned Summer season, and possibly with the serious, dignified Winter season.

 The Most Common Beauty Type?